FBAR Penalties for Expats – Get Caught up Now

 FBAR Penalties for Expats

 If you think you could get away with not filing and reporting the FBAR every year, you may be liable to pay hefty penalties.
 Tax penalties are also included if you forgot or didn’t know you have to file.
-However, there may be a workaround not to pay the penalties, which we’ll get to in a bit.
+However, there may be a workaround to not pay the penalties, which we’ll get to in a bit.

 Expats may be subject to paying penalties for violating FBAR regulations, depending on each one’s circumstance.

-These are the current maximum penalties, which as you can see are expensive FBAR penalties for expats:
+These are the current maximum penalties, which, as you can see, are expensive FBAR penalties for expats:

 Filing Delinquent FBARS